 Thirdly, Vox appropriates certain trappings of oppression experienced by women in other parts of the world.
 With the literal comparisons to the wearing of “kerchiefs” (ugh), it’s clear Dalcher is basically asking, What if things got so bad in the U.S. that we were like a [generic oppressive country in the Middle East]?
 On a certain level this is problematic to the point of being gross.
 Now, given Dalcher’s own background it seems clear she is trying to write what she knows, in terms of the protagonist’s occupation and status, and I’m not trying to invalidate Dalcher’s experiences of sexism and misogyny.
 It’s true that the patriarchal systems of America try to silence women, albeit not so literally in most cases.
 That doesn’t mean, however, that you get to take other women’s stories and co-opt them to build your own dystopia.
 For one thing, that distorts what is actually happening in those countries.
 The dynamics around the wearing of headscarves and other items, whether or not these things constitute oppression, are complex.
 And those of us who don’t grow up in these cultures don’t get a say in whether or not it’s oppression.
 We should listen instead.

-You might be thinking at this point: wow, Ben, you really didn’t like this book, why are you giving it two stars instead of one?
+You might be thinking at this point: wow, Kara, you really didn’t like this book, why are you giving it two stars instead of one?
 Valid question, hypothetical review reader!
 Vox is making an honest effort here to do some social commentary and, indeed, call the reader to action.
 This is mired in the problems I’ve outlined above, as well as the mediocre thriller everything is wrapped into … but at the end of the day, there are still compelling things about this story.
 There was enough in Dalcher’s writing to keep me reading, and that is worth something.
 I do think this is a worthwhile book.
 I just wish that we would stop celebrating OKish books from white women and pretty much ignore the so many far more creative, original, compelling narratives from queer authors, non-binary authors, authors of colour.
 (Moreover, there are also many original works from white women authors who dive deeply into experiences of oppression that they are equipped to discuss rather than appropriating other forms of oppression.)
 You might find Vox entertaining, stimulating, even eye-opening.
 It is, at times, all of those things.
 As you read, though, think not only about who has a voice in our society, but whose voices we amplify with ours—and the stories those people are choosing to tell.